Microblading Consent Form for Clients

 Editor’s Note: This post was originally published in November 2020.
 Updated May 2021.

-Any professional artist will insist on having a consent form signed by clients before a microblading procedure, but unless you’ve already had some permanent makeup or tattoos, you’re probably not familiar with this document.
+Any professional artist will insist on having a microblading consent form signed by clients before the procedure, but unless you’ve already had some permanent makeup or tattoos, you’re probably not familiar with this document.

 Keep reading for all relevant information about the microblading client consent form.